 An aneurysm can compress the surrounding structures such as organs and nerves depending on its size and location.

-- The arch of the aorta aneurysms can irritate the left recurrent laryngeal nerve (branch of the vagus, which goes underneath the aortic arch before turning back upwards to supply blood to the laryngeal muscles involved in voice generation).
+- The arch of the aorta aneurysms can irritate the left recurrent laryngeal nerve (branch of the vagus, which goes underneath the aortic arch before turning back upwards to supply the laryngeal muscles involved in voice generation).

 - Ureteral compression